duffylaura/social-network-API/README.md

 Virtuals are interesting because they are not included in the model's schema's properties (i.e. the properties in the Thought schema are *thoughtText*, *createdAt*, *username*, *reactions*).
 In Mongoose, a virtual is a property that is **not** stored in MongoDB.

-Virtuals are used to compute properties on documents, such as in these models we are using virtuals to output the length of the friend or reaction array.
+Virtuals are used to compute properties on documents.
+In this instance, we are using virtuals to output the length of the friend or reaction array.

 <img width="478" alt="reaction count on insomnia" src="https://user-images.githubusercontent.com/112783308/209275030-4f61d2b9-48f6-44ba-886e-ee1084ceebe8.png">